 Completion of the OCS remains on the project's critical path.
 BBII has brought additional on-track equipment from the United Kingdom (UK) and has fielded additional crews to increase productivity.
 Timely completion of the OCS will require sustained productivity at levels higher than those previously achieved on a continuing basis.
 The JPB is implementing a plan proposed by BBII to achieve substantial completion of the contract by the end of the calendar year 2023.
 BBII's contractual Substantial Completion date is April 1, 2024, and the contractual Final Completion date is July 31, 2024.
 This plan requires 31 weekend shutdowns of rail service at targeted locations, with support by bus bridges, to provide BBII with longer uninterrupted periods of access to the corridor.
 The first weekend outage and bus bridge took place on February 11 and 12, 2023.
-Thus far, productivity has not met expectations.
+Productivity has improved as coordination in advance of the weekend shutdowns has increased, however, it is still lower than originally expected.

-OCS progress as of April 16, 2023:
+OCS progress as of July 17, 2023:

-- 17 poles remain to be installed in Segments 1 and 2 out of the 2585 required. - 276,314 linear feet (LF) of contact wire and feeder wire remains of the 1,511,870 LF required.
-An additional 251,586 LF of messenger wire and static also remains to be installed. - The anticipated completion date for construction and component testing of the OCS system remains October 25, 2023. - Removal of metallic materials at the CEMOF and grounding of installed service equipment continues. - Sections of the installed OCS located near the south end of Segment 4 have been temporarily removed to facilitate the replacement of the Guadalupe River railroad bridge.
+- 7 poles remain to be installed in Segments 1 and 2 out of the 2568 required. - 154,762 linear feet (LF) of contact wire and feeder wire remains of the 1,511,870 LF required.
+An additional 138,843 LF of messenger wire and static also remains to be installed. - The anticipated completion date for construction and component testing of the OCS system remains October 25, 2023. - Removal of metallic materials at the CEMOF and grounding of installed service equipment continues. - Sections of the installed OCS located near the south end of Segment 4 have been temporarily removed to facilitate the replacement of the Guadalupe River railroad bridge.
 Replacement of the bridge is a Caltrain capital project and the required in-water work must occur within a specified environmental window.
 Testing of the southernmost OCS and TPS in Segment 4 was expected to be complete before removal of the OCS was required; however, due to the unsuccessful short-circuit tests, that will now occur after the OCS is restored in September 2023.
 A revised test plan for Segment 4 was developed to address this new situation; and was returned to SONO on March 30, 2023.
+The restoration of the OCS that was removed to accommodate bridge construction may be delayed until mid-late October 2023.